-Not quite the real thing, Coke scores higher on policies related to worker’s rights, climate change, transparency and the treatment of women, but is left trailing the top companies due to poor performance on land rights and support for farmers.
+Coke leads the way on respecting land rights and in supporting women.
+It scores higher on policies related to worker’s rights, climate change and water but is left trailing the top companies due to poor performance on support for farmers.

 We assessed publicly available information on the policies and commitments of the 'Big 10' food companies towards the sourcing of agricultural commodities from developing countries.
 The Scorecard looks at seven themes, weighing each theme equally.
 The index tackles some cutting edge issues that will require rigorous debate and dialogue between companies, civil society and industry experts.
 Find out more...

-Use Facebook, Pinterest, and Twitter to nudge your favourite brands.
+Thank you for using your voice on Facebook, Pinterest and Twitter to nudge your favorite brands.

-The best of a bad bunch, but Coke scores well for running high-profile projects with females in rural areas and for officially pledging to support female farmers.
+On top when it comes to supporting women, Coke scores well for running high-profile projects with women in rural areas and for officially pledging to support women farmers.

 Coca-Cola needs to work harder for farmers.
-It lacks knowledge of the number of producers in its supply chain – and needs to update its supplier code to support farmers’ rights.
+It must commit to making its supply chain more accessible to more farmers, and to update its supplier code to improve conditions for farmers.

 It’s not perfect, but Coca-Cola’s policies towards workers are quite strong.
 It understands the issues and is tackling them – but needs to learn more about its agricultural workers.

-Coca-Cola demonstrates good understanding of the importance of water and of its own impact on supplies, so it’s strange that its guidelines for suppliers don’t even mention water.
+Coca-Cola demonstrates good understanding of the importance of water and of its own impact on supplies, but it needs to disclose more about whether and how it operates in water-stressed regions.